Freedom of religion in Yemen: Restrictions on religious freedom

 Government policy and practice contributed to the generally free practice of religion; however, there were some restrictions.

 During the reporting period, the Government engaged in efforts to ease religious tension between it and some members of the Zaydi-Shi'a establishment; however, public tension reemerged in January 2007, most notably in the media, as a result of government action against the al-Houthi group's armed insurrection.
-The Government maintains that the al-Houthis are adherents of Twelver Shi'ism, a variant of Shi'ism which differs from that of the country's predominant Zaydi-Shi'a.
+The Government maintains that the al-Houthis adherents of Twelver Shi'ism, a variant of Shi'ism which differs from that of the country's predominant Zaydi-Shi'a.
 The al-Houthis and the Shabab follow the teachings of the late rebel cleric Hussein Badr Eddine al-Houthi, who was killed during a ten-week rebellion that he led in June 2004 against the Government in Saada.
 Some Zaydis reported harassment and discrimination by the Government because they were suspected of sympathizing with the al-Houthis.
 However, it appears the Government's actions against the group were probably politically, not religiously, motivated.

 Government actions to counter an increase in political violence in Saada restricted some practice of religion.
 In January 2007, for the third year, the Government banned the celebration of the Shi'a holy day Eid al-Ghadeer in parts of the Saada governorate.
 During the reporting period, the Government also reportedly intensified its efforts to stop the growth of the al-Houthis' popularity by limiting the hours that mosques were permitted to be open to the public.
 The Government closed down what it claimed to be extremist Shi'a religious institutes, reassigning imams who were thought to espouse radical doctrine, and increasing surveillance of mosque sermons.
 The Government abolished the Zaydi-affiliated al-Haq political party in March 2007, reportedly for not meeting political party law requirements.
 Many members of the party, however, believed the party was inappropriately dissolved because of its links to the al-Houthis and Shabab movement.

 The Government prohibits the proselytization of Muslims.
 During the period covered by this report, there were reports of persons being temporarily detained for possession of religious materials with the intent to proselytize.